Mystery Spot Antiques presents….Dittypalooza!

 In addition to her burgeoning career as a junkmonger, Laura Levine is known primarily as a highly regarded photographer and documentarian of the downtown NYC music scene in the 1980s and early 90s.
 She was the chief photographer and photo editor of the New York Rocker and her iconic music photography portraits have appeared in countless magazines, album covers and books, as well as dozens of museum and gallery exhibitions.
 Her primary focus has since evolved into a cross-disciplinary visual practice spanning painting, illustration and animation to directing music videos and documentary film.
 She has published three children’s books and made her directorial debut at at the Sundance Film Festival.

-Levine’s photographs have most recently been exhibited at the Museum of Modern Art and the Brooklyn Museum and are in the collections of the Smithsonian Institution’s National Portrait Gallery and the Museum of Fine Arts, Houston.
-Her work can currently be seen in the exhibition WHO SHOT ROCK & ROLL which runs through October 7th at the Annenberg Space for Photography in Los Angeles.
+Levine’s photographs have most recently been exhibited at the Museum of Modern Art, the Brooklyn Museum, the Steven Kasher Gallery and the Annenberg Space for Photography and are in the collections of the Smithsonian Institution’s National Portrait Gallery and the Museum of Fine Arts, Houston.

 Mystery Spot Antiques